 As a result of the decisions you’ve made, let’s face it, you’re on thin ice.
 Your family and friends will likely not be willing to give you the benefit of the doubt.
 This requires you to work doubly hard to avoid not only impropriety but even its appearance.
 This expands upon the idea of focusing internally described above.
 Once you are organically in the habit of doing the right thing, you want to begin to pay attention to the impression you are giving to others.

 Think of yourself as being held to the standard of a federal judge – you’ve got to both do the right thing and appear to do the right thing.
 The high standard isn’t necessarily fair, but meeting it will go a long way to restoring your place as a trusted family member and friend.
+Remember, the emotional conditions of family and patients’ perceived social support play important roles in the treatment or relapse process.

 Strengthen Trust Through Communication